 deciding on requests for changes in membership categories

+The Membership and Credentials Committee is entitled to ask the applicant any additional information it estimates necessary in order to issue its recommendation to the Board.
+When issuing its recommendation regarding membership to the Board, the Membership and Credentials Committee may rely on any information, including information obtained from third parties.
+For any application for membership for nonprofit and corporate associate membership, the membership and credentials committee will require a recommendation letter from the National Council of the country from which the applicant organization is issued or from a full member European non-governmental organisation if the applicant organization is active in the field of a specific impairment group or in a specific sector of activity.

+If the Board approves an application for membership, the applicant will pay the full annual

+membership of the financial year during which the decision is taken.

-The Committee shall have five members, including the Secretary of the Association, who will chair the Committee.
+The Membership and Credentials Committee shall have five members, including the Secretary of the Association, who will chair the Committee.
 The four remaining posts will be allocated as follows: (i) two members shall come from the National Councils of Disabled People; (ii) two members shall come from the European Non-Governmental Organisations Full Members.

 Its term of office will be four years and will coincide with the term of office of the Board.
 The members will be elected by the General Assembly that will have also have elected the new Board.
 If a person withdraws, for whatever reason, from the Membership and Credentials Committee, the vacancy will be covered at the next General Assembly meeting.

-An organisation or individual who is refused membership by the Board of Directors has a right of appeal to the General Assembly, who shall take the final decision regarding the admission to membership.
+An organisation or individual who is refused membership by the Board has a right of appeal to the General Assembly, who shall take the final decision regarding the admission to membership.

 Membership is acquired following (i) a resolution of the Board or General Assembly to that effect and (ii) the payment of the applicable membership fee.

+Members of the Association might request a change in their membership category.
+This request will be revised by the Membership and Credentials Committee, which will issue an advice to the Board, which will take the final decision.
+The change in the membership category will have effect at the time the Board takes its decision.
+A special provision is foreseen under article 13.3 for Observer members who intend to become full members of the Association.

-Article 10 – Membership criteria
+Article 13 – Membership criteria